 Reduce caffeine

 Although cutting back on caffeine entirely is not required, daily intake should not exceed 200 mg.
 The caffeine content of two eight-ounce cups of coffee is around this amount.
 If IVF is successful, these restrictions should start at the beginning of the procedure and last the entire duration of the pregnancy.
+This is another practical step in how to prepare for IVF.

 Follow IVF clinic instructions